 Would you go to your favorite store and tell the salesperson that you’ll take those jeans at any price or head for the gas station to fill up for whatever the pump jockey wants to charge you?
 No way – you don’t want to get ripped off.

-But that’s exactly the risk you’re taking in forex trading if you don’t tell your forex broker what you’re willing to spend.
+But that’s exactly the risk you’re taking in forex trading in Ghana if you don’t tell your forex broker what you’re willing to spend.
 For example, “I want to buy 1 Forex Lot of EurUsd but pay no more than 1.2240 USD for 1 Eur.”

 Doing so takes away the advantage afforded to the much bigger traders who hold most investors at the mercy of the markets.
 It also removes the threat of being played by hedge funds, unscrupulous market makers, and institutional traders who would force you to buy shares more expensively than you would otherwise.